DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-3.md

      * less clicks
      * no unnecessary workflows
      * easy creation of genograms and chronology
-     * less recording
      * less duplication of effort
      * consistent terminology
      * mobile working
 * how easy it is to use and understand (and any training support required)
-* a consistent approach to data input and workflow- for example, edit button always in the same place
+* a consistent approach to data input and workflow, e.g. the edit button is always in the same place
 * how it can be used on different devices
 * how it caters for all abilities
-* how it works with assistive technologies
+* how it works with assistive technologies ([the Design systems to be more accessible and inclusive principles gives more details](/principle-4)

 ##Challenges